CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ## Unless

 We can also use an `unless` which is the exact opposite of an if statement.
-If we change the previous if statement to an `unless` we'll be back to getting the lowest rated cupcakes.
+If we change the previous if statement to `unless` we'll be back to getting the lowest rated cupcakes:

 {% raw %}
 ~~~html